lalulula/DayLogger_ReactClient/README.md

 Open [https://hayun316final.netlify.app/](https://hayun316final.netlify.app/) to view it in your browser.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+1)npm i jest ->install if not installed
+2)run : npm test